 - Website on Cloudflare Pro plan is being served from Mumbai, India (BOM) despite CCU being the nearest CDN edge over both IPv4 & IPv6.

 - Website on Cloudflare Business plan is being served from CCU both over IPv4 and IPv6, as it should be.

 - Website on Cloudflare Enterprise plan is being served from CCU (over IPv4) and BOM (over IPv6).

 As you can see the result varies across plan and IP ranges.
 When I informed this matter to the Cloudflare Support team, they again blamed the ISP and their routing as expected.
-It seems Cloudflare is telling the world they have no partiality across accounts in different tiers and each account can use all of their CDN edges.
+It seems Cloudflare is telling the world they have no partiality across accounts in different tiers and each account can use all of its CDN edges.
 But in reality that never seems to be the case as Cloudflare has given the responsibility of selecting your nearest CDN edges to the ISPs.

 If Cloudflare would have used a Unicast network they could have easily taken this burden off from the ISPs to themselves advertising the exact CDN edge IP to send the request to, but they will not do that and will stick to the current Anycast system.
-So, it is up to the ISP to have good peering with all the Cloudflare CDN edges in your country, track from where you are sending the request and then hopefully send it to your nearest Cloudflare CDN edge.
-But if that doesn’t happen, you can’t blame Cloudflare for not serving the request from your nearest Cloudflare CDN edges.
+So, it is up to the ISP to have good peering with all the Cloudflare CDN edges in your country, a track from where you are sending the request, and then hopefully send it to your nearest Cloudflare CDN edge.
+But if that doesn't happen, you can't blame Cloudflare for not serving the request from your nearest Cloudflare CDN edges.

 Real-World Test Results 👨💻

-What I have described above, I know many of you nerd minded people like me would be craving for some actual real-world test data.
+What I have described above, I know many of you nerd-minded people like me would be craving for some actual real-world test data.
 So, here it is for you to see the depth of this matter.
 Here are some key details about my testing location and ISP: